bign8/UA-purchasing-system/_posts/2014-02-07-weekly-update.md

 ### For Team

 - Front End Text / Review
+	- Duplicate email - reset password OR login if they know password
 - Testing

 --------
 ## Meeting Notes / Questions

 - Move PayPal over now or later?
 (The redirect)

+- Fix pass products to pull acuisitions
+	- look into errors
+- Checkbox multiple choice item
+- Select w/other option
+- repull cart on currentUser change
+- fix total on cart checkout
+- add more people to conference!
+	- pulling past purchase data